 Eternal life is a gift of God through Christ Jesus our Lord (Romans 6:23).

-Faith in God results to salvation made possible through Jesus Christ, our Savior and Lord.
+Faith in God results in salvation made possible through Jesus Christ, our Savior, and Lord.

 However, when we are saved, we show it through our works because faith without works is dead and useless.